Aditi6895/Notifications/README.md

 # Notifications
 **Notifications in Android App-**
-Built an app which shows notification in android app using pending intent
+Built an app which shows notification in Android App using pending intent